gpimblott/TechRadar/README.md

 ## Pre-requisites

 * NodeJS
-* PostGreSQL database (other databases are available and will probably work with small changes to the schema)
+* PostgreSQL database (other databases are available and will probably work with small changes to the schema)

 ## Installation